Our Lakeshore Team

 Juno

-Juno is an adorable and friendly hypoallergenic cockapoo who assists in therapeutic interventions!
-With client permission, Juno sometimes joins sessions with Stacey (Owner/Therapist) to help kids and youth engage in therapy in a variety of ways.
-Juno serves as a calming, engaging, and comforting ally in exploring emotions and solving problems.
+My name is Juno!
+I an adorable and friendly hypoallergenic cockapoo who assists in therapeutic interventions!
+With client permission, I sometimes join sessions with Stacey (Owner/Therapist) to help humans engage in therapy in a variety of ways.
+I serve as a calming, engaging, and comforting ally in exploring emotions and solving problems.

-If you happen to see Juno roaming around during your visit to Bloom, ask to pet him!
-He loves it when people say hi!
+If you happen to see me roaming around during your visit to Bloom, ask to pet me!
+I love it when people say hi!